 Transfers and subsidies includes current and capital transfers.
-In the past, capital payments included capital transfers.
-This led to ambiguity, because these numbers could overstate government's actual contribution to capital formation.
-By including capital transfers with other transfers, a clearer picture of government spending on capital emerges.
+In the past, capital payments included capital transfers, which led to ambiguity because these numbers could overstate government's actual contribution to capital formation.
+Including capital transfers with other transfers ensures a clearer picture of government spending on capital.